 Whether it’s corporate custom education, workforce development, or personal enrichment, the Center for Workforce & Professional Development (CWPD) is there to support your workforce along their journey.

-Starting September 19th, the CWPD will offer Intro to IT Security, Legal Assistant, and Professional Office Skills trainings.
+The CWPD will offer Intro to IT Security, Legal Assistant, and Professional Office Skills trainings.
 These 8-week courses are free for those participating in the DHS RI Works program or who are eligible for benefits through the Department of Labor & Training.
 Community members who are unemployed or underemployed, but are not currently participating in the RI Works program may still be eligible to participate.
 To determine your suitability and eligibility for training, please visit one of the netWORKri centers or DHS offices located throughout the state.
 Watch our video below or click the flyers below for more information:

 The CWPD has a robust workforce development portfolio which has assisted un/under employed individuals and those in transition into new career pathways.
 Our collaborative efforts and sector strategies focus on training approaches that offer a strong, well-articulated pathway to a career; blend classroom and work-based learning; and enhance soft skills, such as communicating effectively and problem-solving, that employers and their customers value.